GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 {% Details %}

 {% DetailsSummary %}
-### What is the difference between Protected Audience API and TURTLEDOVE?
+### What is the difference between the Protected Audience API and TURTLEDOVE?

 {% endDetailsSummary %}

-Protected Audience API is the first experiment to be implemented in Chromium within the TURTLEDOVE family of proposals.
+The Protected Audience API is the first experiment to be implemented in Chromium within the TURTLEDOVE family of proposals.

-Protected Audience API follows TURTLEDOVE's high-level principles.
+The Protected Audience API follows TURTLEDOVE's high-level principles.
 Some online advertising has been based on showing an ad to a potentially-interested person who has previously interacted with the advertiser or ad network.
 Historically this has worked by the advertiser recognizing a specific person as they browse across